appfolio/abprof/README.md

 Real statisticians inform us that there are a few problems with that approach :-)

+We use a [Welch's T Test](https://en.wikipedia.org/wiki/Welch%27s_t-test) on a set of measured runtimes to determine how likely the two programs are to be different from each other, and after the P value is low enough, we give our current estimate of which is faster and by how much.

 ## Installation

 Add this line to your application's Gemfile: